2 Days in Bologna: A Relaxing Travel Itinerary On Foot

 TIP: Do you love to get lost in literary tours?
 Bologna knows how to amaze its visitors with characteristic and unusual libraries and book shops.

-The first stop is Little Venice, in Via Piella, to admire the charming canal that runs between the traditional yellow and orange houses.
-It is called Little Venice, because it recalls the splendid Venice, the city on the water.
-Take a picture of the famous window overlooking the Moline canal, a continuation of the Reno canal.
+The first stop is Little Venice, in Via Piella, to admire the charming canal that runs between traditional yellow and orange houses.
+It is called Little Venice because it recalls the splendid Venice, the city on the water.
+Take a picture of the famous window overlooking the Moline Canal, a continuation of the Reno Canal.
 In medieval times, it was used to produce the energy needed to run 15 mills.
-Beyond the fourteenth-century walls, it joins the Aposa stream flowing under the city center.
+Beyond the fourteenth-century walls, it joins the Aposa stream flowing under the city centre.
 Then, both of them flow into the Navile canal.

 Bologna_via_piella